Nurture Fostering Limited Logo

 • Suspension of pocket money for short periods.

-5.4 Recording of Sanctions
+5.4 Recording of Consequences

 6. Searching

-Carers are not permitted to conduct body searches, pat down searches, searches of clothing worn by children or of their bedrooms.
+Foster carers are not permitted to conduct body searches, pat down searches, searches of clothing worn by children or of their bedrooms.

 Should carers suspect that a child is carrying or has concealed an item which may place the child or another person at risk, they should try to obtain the item by co-operation/negotiation.

-If carers suspect that a child is concealing an item which may place themselves or another person at risk, they must notify the Agency or, in an emergency, the Police.
+If foster carers suspect that a child is concealing an item which may place themselves or another person at risk, they must notify the Agency or, in an emergency, the Police.

 7. Serious Incidents and Use of Physical Intervention

-If there is a risk of serious injury/harm or damage to property, carers should not use any form of physical intervention except as a last resort to prevent themselves or others from being injured or to prevent serious damage to property.
-If any form of physical intervention is used, it must be the least intrusive necessary to protect the child, carer(s) or others.
+If there is a risk of serious injury/harm or damage to property, foster carers should not use any form of physical intervention except as a last resort to prevent themselves or others from being injured or to prevent serious damage to property.
+If any form of physical intervention is used, it must be the least restrictive necessary to protect the child, carer(s) or others.
 See also: Restrictive Physical Intervention and Restraint Procedure.

-At no time should carers act unless they are confident of managing the situation safely, without escalation or further injury.
+At no time should foster carers act unless they are confident of managing the situation safely, without escalation or further injury.

 The Agency will endeavour to deal with as many as possible of the challenges that are involved in caring for children without recourse to the involvement of the police, who should only be involved in two circumstances: